Fair Allocation of Indivisible Chores: Beyond Additive Costs: Proportionality up to one or any item

 \section{Proportionality up to one or any item}

-In this section, we discuss another relaxation for proportionality, ``proportional up to one item'' and ``proportional up to any item'', which are also widely studied for additive valuations.
+We now discuss two other relaxations for proportionality, i.e., proportional up to one item (PROP1) and proportional up to any item (PROPX), which are also widely studied for additive costs.

-\begin{definition}[$\alpha$-PROP1 and $\alpha$-PROPX] An allocation $\bX = (X_1, \ldots, X_n)$ is $\alpha$-approximate proportional up to one item ($\alpha$-PROP1) if $v_i(X_i\backslash \{g\})\le \alpha \cdot \frac{v_i(M)}{n}$ for all agents $i\in N$ and some item $g\in X_i$.
-It is $\alpha$-approximate proportional up to any item ($\alpha$-PROPX) if $v_i(X_i\backslash \{g\})\le \alpha \cdot \frac{v_i(M)}{n}$ for all agents $i\in N$ and any item $g\in X_i$.
+\begin{definition}[$\alpha$-PROP1 and $\alpha$-PROPX] An allocation $\mathbf{A} = (A_1, \ldots, A_n)$ is $\alpha$-approximate proportional up to one item ($\alpha$-PROP1) if $v_i(A_i\backslash \{e\})\le \alpha \cdot \frac{v_i(M)}{n}$ for all agents $i\in N$ and some item $e\in A_i$.
+It is $\alpha$-approximate proportional up to any item ($\alpha$-PROPX) if $v_i(A_i\backslash \{e\})\le \alpha \cdot \frac{v_i(M)}{n}$ for all agents $i\in N$ and any item $e\in A_i$.
 The allocation is PROP1 or PROPX if $\alpha = 1$. \end{definition}

 It is easy to see that a PROPX allocation is also PROP1.
-Although exact PROPX and PROP1 allocation is guaranteed to exist for chores with additive valuation, when the valuation is subadditive, no algorithm can be better than $n$-PROP1 or $n$-PROPX.
+Although exact PROPX or PROP1 allocations are guaranteed to exist for additive costs, when the costs are subadditive, no algorithm can be better than $n$-PROP1 or $n$-PROPX.
 Consider an instance with $n$ agents and $n+1$ items.
-The valuation function is $v_i(S) = 1$ for all agents $i\in N$ and any non-empty subset $S\subseteq M$.
-Clearly, the valuation function is subadditive since $v_i(S) + v_i(T) \ge v_i(S\cup T)$ for any $S, T\subseteq M$.
+The cost function is $v_i(S) = 1$ for all agents $i\in N$ and any non-empty subset $S\subseteq M$.
+Clearly, the cost function is subadditive since $v_i(S) + v_i(T) \ge v_i(S\cup T)$ for any $S, T\subseteq M$.
 By the pigeonhole principle, at least one agent $i$ receives two or more items in any allocation of $M$.
-After removing any item $g\in X_i$, $X_i$ is still not empty.
-That is, $v_i(X_i\backslash \{g\}) = 1 = n\cdot \frac{v_i(M)}{n}$ for any $g \in X_i$.
-This example can be easily extended to the bin-packing and job-scheduling valuations, thus we have the following theorem, whose proof can be seen in the appendix.
+After removing any item $e\in A_i$, $A_i$ is still not empty.
+That is, $v_i(A_i\backslash \{e\}) = 1 = n\cdot \frac{v_i(M)}{n}$ for any $e \in A_i$.
+This example can be easily extended to the bin packing and job scheduling settings, and thus we have the following theorem.

-\begin{theorem} For the bin-packing model and the job-scheduling model, no algorithm performs better than $n$-PROP1 or $n$-PROPX. \end{theorem}